Skip to content

 • The location of unmet need, which is determined by the response of emergency managers and volunteers during past disasters

-“Weather is the most dynamic piece in all of this, it’s going to be shifting,” said Lauren Vatier, Senior Associate of Operational Planning at Team Rubicon.
+“Weather is the most dynamic piece in all of this; it’s going to be shifting,” said Lauren Vatier, Senior Associate of Operational Planning at Team Rubicon.

 Baron has delivered a streamlined weather solution to Team Rubicon.
-High-quality, up-to-the-minute weather data is now visible throughout the entire organization, enabling more effective monitoring and forecasting of weather conditions.
+High-quality, up-to-the-minute weather data is now visible throughout the organization, enabling more effective monitoring and forecasting of weather conditions.
 Utilizing Baron weather data, the staff can access in-depth data for severe events, including hurricanes and tornados.

-Lauren who doesn’t have a meteorologist background says Baron delivers actionable current and forecast data when they need it most.
+Lauren, who doesn’t have a meteorologist background, says Baron delivers actionable current and forecast data when they need it most.

-“Having that deeper analysis is really helpful because it can help give perspective and help us make decisions further in advance,” said Vatier.
+“Having that deeper analysis is helpful because it can help give perspective and help us make decisions further in advance,” said Vatier.

 • Tropical layers

-• Precipitation accumulation
+• Precipitation and accumulation

 • Radar